 The thought of making a solo trip to Ladakh feels quite enchanting, exciting, filled with full of adventures but at the same time sends the chills down the spine, if not for us but for our families back home for sure 😉 😉 …

-When you are on a trip to Ladakh, then, already there are tons of uncertainties in the plans you create.
-The absence of inhabited places/civilization, medical facilities, phone connectivity and fuel for 100s of miles, extremely high private taxis charges, lack of frequent public transport and above all acute mountain sickness, makes matter from bad to worse for a Ladakh solo traveler.
+When you are on a trip to Ladakh, then, already, there are tons of uncertainties in the plans you create.
+The absence of inhabited places/civilization, medical facilities, phone connectivity and fuel for 100s of miles, extremely high private taxi charges, lack of frequent public transport, and above all acute mountain sickness, makes matter from bad to worse for a Ladakh solo traveler.

 You can make a solo trip to Ladakh by planning your trip in the season time to share the cost of taxis and sketching out the flow for your solo Ladakh trip rather than trying to follow a fixed itinerary.

-These two things will more or less help you with many uncertainties of a Ladakh trip and also keep a check on the overall solo trip to Ladakh cost.
-Let us look at these points in details in this article.
+These two things will more or less help you with many uncertainties of a Ladakh trip and also keep a check on the overall solo trip to Ladakh’s cost.
+Let us look at these points in detail in this article.

 Let's quickly dive into the details:

 Top 10 Tips for a Solo Trip to Ladakh